Arts and Crafts movement: Development

 Morris's designs quickly became popular, attracting interest when his company's work was exhibited at the 1862 International Exhibition in London.
-Much of Morris & Co's early work was for churches and Morris won important interior design commissions at St James's Palace and the South Kensington Museum (now the Victoria and Albert Museum).
+Much of this work is directly inspired from the Dictionnaire of Viollet le Duc.
+Most of Morris & Co's early work was for churches and Morris won important interior design commissions at St James's Palace and the South Kensington Museum (now the Victoria and Albert Museum).
 Later his work became popular with the middle and upper classes, despite his wish to create a democratic art, and by the end of the 19th century, Arts and Crafts design in houses and domestic interiors was the dominant style in Britain, copied in products made by conventional industrial methods.

 The spread of Arts and Crafts ideas during the late 19th and early 20th centuries resulted in the establishment of many associations and craft communities, although Morris had little to do with them because of his preoccupation with socialism at the time.
 A hundred and thirty Arts and Crafts organisations were formed in Britain, most between 1895 and 1905.

 In 1881, Eglantyne Louisa Jebb, Mary Fraser Tytler and others initiated the Home Arts and Industries Association to encourage the working classes, especially those in rural areas, to take up handicrafts under supervision, not for profit, but in order to provide them with useful occupations and to improve their taste.
 By 1889 it had 450 classes, 1,000 teachers and 5,000 students.

 In 1882, architect A.H.Mackmurdo formed the Century Guild, a partnership of designers including Selwyn Image, Herbert Horne, Clement Heaton and Benjamin Creswick.

 In 1884, the Art Workers Guild was initiated by five young architects, William Lethaby, Edward Prior, Ernest Newton, Mervyn Macartney and Gerald C. Horsley, with the goal of bringing together fine and applied arts and raising the status of the latter.
 It was directed originally by George Blackall Simonds.
 By 1890 the Guild had 150 members, representing the increasing number of practitioners of the Arts and Crafts style.
 It still exists.

 The London department store Liberty & Co., founded in 1875, was a prominent retailer of goods in the style and of the "artistic dress" favoured by followers of the Arts and Crafts movement.

-In 1887 the Arts and Crafts Exhibition Society, which gave its name to the movement, was formed with Walter Crane as president, holding its first exhibition in the New Gallery, London, in November 1888.
+In 1887, the Arts and Crafts Exhibition Society, which gave its name to the movement, was formed with Walter Crane as president, holding its first exhibition in the New Gallery, London, in November 1888.
 It was the first show of contemporary decorative arts in London since the Grosvenor Gallery's Winter Exhibition of 1881.
 Morris & Co. was well represented in the exhibition with furniture, fabrics, carpets and embroideries.
 Edward Burne-Jones observed, "here for the first time one can measure a bit the change that has happened in the last twenty years".
 The society still exists as the Society of Designer Craftsmen.